-Direct Subsidized and Direct Unsubsidized loans are made to students attending school at least half-time in a program of study.
+Direct Subsidized and Direct Unsubsidized Loans are made to eligible students attending school at least half-time in a program of study that are making satisfactory academic progress.
+Repayment begins six months after graduation or six months after the student ceases to be enrolled at least half-time.